With over 7 million advertisers using PPC ads to drive on-page conversions, the PPC competition is real and can be very difficult.

 A marketing strategy is good if it works.
 To know what's working, you need to know what your competitors are doing.
 By analysing your competitors, you can know what other strategies they are using to increase sales.
 Are they using email marketing?
 Are they investing in content marketing?

-A Step-By-Step Guide to Conducting Competitor Analysis in 2021
+A Step-By-Step Guide to Conducting Competitive PPC Analysis

 Clearly Define Your Market and Competitors

-An often overlooked but one of the most important aspects of successful competitive research is identifying your competitors.
+An often overlooked aspect of successful competitive research is identifying your competitors.
 As discussed in the first section, not every business that sells similar products or targets the same audience is a competitor.
 Therefore, you must ensure you're examining the right business.

 Competitors can be of multiple types, including: